synergy

 vitamin k2 + calcium

-Vitamin K2 activates osteocalcin and matrix Gla protein, which bind calcium and direct it into the bone matrix while keeping it out of arterial walls.
-Calcium supplementation paired with adequate K2 supports bone density and reduces the risk of misplaced calcium in soft tissue.
+Vitamin K2 activates osteocalcin and matrix Gla protein, two proteins that bind calcium and help direct it into the bone matrix while keeping it out of arterial walls.
+Taking calcium alongside adequate vitamin K2 supports bone health; the two nutrients work together rather than competing.

 moderate